mondracode/un-minesweeper/README.md

 My end of semester project for programming in C++
 .

-It's pretty simple C++ code and matrix manipulating but i think the code it's pretty solid for a first semester project.
+It's pretty simple C++ code and matrix manipulation but i think the code is reasonably solid for a first semester project.